Paradolichopithecus in GURPS

 Skills: Brawling-13; Climbing-12; Survival (Woodland)-14.

-This profile suits mid-sized species such as H. horridus or H. leptorynchus or Dissopsalis.
+This profile suits mid-sized species such as H. horridus and H. leptorynchus or Dissopsalis.
 For a small species such as H. crucians (40 lbs.) reduce ST and HP to 7 and Striking ST to 3 (bite damage 1d−1, claw damage 1d−3).
 For the smallest, such as H. microdon and H. mustelinus (11 lbs.) or Pyrocyon (6 lbs.), reduce ST and HP to 4 and Striking ST to 2 (bite damage 1d−4, claw damage 1d−5) and remove DR. For the giant species like H. gigas, H. mongoliensis, and H. weilini (800-900 lbs.) raise ST and HP to 19, DR to 2 and Striking ST to 6 (bite damage 2d+3, claw damage 2d).

 Kerberos